entangled-xyz/scotty/README.md

-# Scotty: Quantum Computing for Mere Mortals in Scala
+# Scotty: Quantum Computing for Scala/JVM

 *"Whatever you say, sir.
 Thy will be done."*<br>—Montgomery Scott